remarkjs/remark/readme.md

 `Object`: an instance of Remark: The returned object functions just like **remark** (it has the same methods), but caches the `use`d plugins.
-This provides the ability to chain `use` calls to use multiple plugins, but ensures the functioning of the **remark** module does not change for other dependents.
+This provides the ability to chain `use` calls to use more than one plugin, but ensures the functioning of the **remark** module does not change for other dependents.